canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+## R2D81-84
+**Twitter:R2D81-84.
+Final React/Redux project @microverseinc approved.
+Working with redux-thunk, Router and Switch methods for this tiny app.
+Also working with module.css for every component and container.
+Any feedback will be appreciated.
+Next step will be the final program project with a real life like full stack project! #100DaysOfCode #reactjs

 ## R2D78-80
 **Twitter:R2D78-80.
 Using #Redux Thunk and common patters to return thenable async action creators!.
 It helps to update the store just in time after a new update is received from API, while triggering propper component re-rendering.
 Final React/Redux Capstone is on! #100DaysOfCode #reactjs